jlapuente/chart_portfolio/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Deploy
-For publishing it in github-pages just run ng build --prod --deploy-url=https://jlapuente.github.io/chart_portfolio/ --base-href=https://jlapuente.github.io/chart_portfolio/
+For publishing it in github-pages just run ng build --configuration production --deploy-url=https://jlapuente.github.io/chart_portfolio/ --base-href=https://jlapuente.github.io/chart_portfolio/

 ## Code scaffolding